Graffioh/graffioh/mds/chronicles/bpe-tokenizer.md

 some quick wins were on pretokenize parallelization side, where i was managing/holding too much memory for each worker:
 - i was storing all the freq table chunks that i got from parallel workers and then only after aggregating into the general freq table -> so i moved to a streaming approach
 - i was holding all the text chunks in the worker because of wrong regex pattern (`.split`) instead of traversing one by one (`.finditer`)

+even after this the memory still grows a lot...i'll check later...